Irving takes charge, Celtics beat Hawks for 9th straight win

 Boston improved to 9-2, best in the NBA, and has its longest winning streak in seven years.

 Al Horford had 15 points, 10 rebounds and nine assists in his best game against the Hawks.
-Horford spent his first nine seasons in Atlanta before leaving as a free agent ahead of last season and had totals of 20 points and 17 rebounds in three games against his former team.
+Horford spent his first nine seasons in Atlanta before leaving as a free agent ahead of last season and had totals of 20 points and 17 rebounds in three games against the Hawks.